-You must match deposits from your bank with QB orders.
+You must match deposits from your bank with QuickBooks orders.
 Otherwise, the income is recorded twice.
 Your merchant account fees will be missing, so you are taxed on an expense.

 How do payment processors work?

-When you are paid online, a payment processor collects the funds and holds them in a staging area.
-They usually deposit on a two day schedule.
-All of Monday's sales are direct deposited into your bank account on Wednesday.
-Most processors take a commission of about 3% on each order, before they deposit.
+When you are paid online, a payment processor collects the funds and holds them in a staging area to clear.
+They typically deposit on a two-day schedule.
+All of Monday's sales are direct-deposited into your bank account by Wednesday.
+Most processors take a commission of about 1-3% per transaction before they deposit.
 You must add these fees as an expense, so you pay no taxes on them.
-To add fees, you must match them to a group of orders and deposit from your bank.
+To add fees, you must match them to a group of orders and deposits from your bank.

 How do I connect my bank account to QuickBooks?

 QuickBooks has a copy of your bank account's withdrawals and deposits.
-Bookkeepers and Accountants match the bank account and the QB register.
-You can view this account by clicking the gear box and selecting chart of accounts.
-Here is a screenshot of a bank register:
+Bookkeepers and Accountants match the bank account and the QuickBooks register.
+You can view this account in QuickBooks by clicking the gear box and selecting chart of accounts.
+For example, below is a screenshot of a bank register:

 - Log into QuickBooks.

 - Follow the on-screen instructions to add a bank account.
 You should see a button saying nothing has been added if you are a new user.
 Otherwise, click add account.

 QuickBooks will populate a list of deposits and withdrawals from your bank account.
 You will be asked to accept these transactions.
 Once you accept, they are moved to your bank account.
 Here is a sample deposit to match: